-To design policies to eradicate energy poverty it is important to have good metrics to identify energy-poor people and understand the determinants for this situation [24,26].
-Our study brings together some important lessons for policies to eradicate energy poverty in Brazil and could be extensive to other countries.
+To design policies aiming at eradicating energy poverty it is important to identify energy-poor people through context-specific and comprehensive metrics [24,26].
+Our study deliver some lessons for policies to eradicate energy poverty in Brazil, which, depending on local characteristics, could be extended to other neighboring countries.
 Specifically, we show that physical access to energy was not enough to reduce the deprivation of essential energy services.
 Expenditure on energy still represents a high share of the household’s total expenses.
-The inability to pay for energy or buy new and efficient equipment can lead families back to the use of biomass for cooking or not meeting thermal comfort needs.
+The inability to pay for energy or buy new and efficient equipment can force families to use traditional energy for cooking or not meeting thermal comfort needs.
 Governmental efforts like Bolsa Familia and Tarifa Social did not provide sufficient means to change the ratio of low-income household’ energy expenditure to total income, which remained almost constant through time.
 People who suffer from energy deprivation are more likely to be disadvantaged along several other features.
 We suggest that further adjustments to current governmental programs should be considered to reduce energy poverty.
-For examples, efforts to strengthen infrastructure combined with energy affordability programs should reduce energy poverty in deprived areas.
-[113][114][92]
+Efforts to strengthen infrastructure combined with energy affordability programs should reduce energy poverty in deprived areas.

+For example, with respect to electricity prices, the Tarifa Social (TS) program could be updated to offer discounts which could benefit a larger fraction of the population.
+The highest deduction range only covers up to 30-kWh/month, which is far from the Brazilian average consumption of 165 kWh/month [113].
+According to the current rules, a typical household would have a 33% average discount on its electrical bill.
+Considering the high inequality observed across the income deciles in the affordability dimension, a progressive tariff could also be considered.
+In addition, the redesign of electricity tariffs and incentives to distributed generation for low income families could reduce electricity prices[114] and could be another way of solving energy poverty problems related with affordability.
+Regarding LPG prices and consumption, the government should guarantee that price hikes and volatility [92], as are happing as of 2022, do not affect those that depend on this kind of energy source.
+Moreover, governmental cash transfer programs could try to compensate for inflation and for increasing energy demand trends associated with increasing access to goods, services and appliances.

 References